 The following sketch, Meditations in Monmouth Street, first appeared in The Morning Chronicle on Saturday, 24 September 1836.
 It describes a visit to Monmouth Street, near the Seven Dials area of London.
-The area was a centre for the sale of second-hand clothing.
-Part of Monmouth Street was lost by the construction of Shaftesbury Avenue in 1885.
-Holywell Street, mentioned in the sketch, ran parallel to the north side of the Strand.
-It was razed with the building of the Aldwych in the early part of the twentieth century.
+At the time, the area was a centre for the sale of second-hand clothing.

 Sketches by Boz.
 Scenes, Chapter 6.